fabryandrea/data-circle-project-data-warehouse/project_description.md

 ## 5. Optional Challenges
 Add a few extra challenges for the more ambitious students.
-Additional fact table: `orders` that summarizes all order line items and adds shipping costs.
+* Create additional fact table: `orders` that summarizes all order line items and adds shipping costs.
 Users can analyze sales and shipping.
-Additional dimensional tables: `publishers` and `languages`.
+* Craete additional dimensional tables: `publishers` and `languages`.
 Users can analyze sales per publisher and languages.
-Additional fact tables: `order_fulfillment`.
-Users can analyze oredrs by status.
+* Create additional fact tables: `order_fulfillment`.
+Users can analyze orders by status.

 ## 6. Technical Setup
 How can the student get started with the project?
 Example: